-Welcome to the the 1719 William Trent House
+Welcome to the Trent House

-The house itself is a large, imposing brick structure, built in the newest fashion.
-An "allee” of English cherry trees led from the entrance down to the ferry landing.
-Nearby, there were numerous outbuildings as well as grist, saw and fulling mills along the Assunpink Creek.
+The house itself is a large, imposing brick structure, built in the newest fashion of the time, with an “allee” of English cherry trees leading from the entrance down to the ferry landing on the river.
+Nearby, there were numerous outbuildings as well as grist, saw, and fulling mills along the Assunpink Creek.